 Description Sets a typescript language command for execution by the ADE Automation Server.
 The Send method causes Command to be sent to ADE for execution.
 For the list of typescript commands, see the Analytica Scripting Guide.
+Data type string

-Usage ADE.Command = "value obj1"
+Access read/write Usage ADE.Command = "value obj1"